 One of the ways we stay accountable is by calculating our live release rate.
 Harbor Humane Society has a 100% placement rate of adoptable animals.

 A live release rate is the rate of animals that leave the shelter via adoption, return to owner, return to field, or transfer out.

 Live Release Rate = (# of animals adopted + # of animals returned to owner + # of animals returned to field + # of animals transferred out) / Total # of animals intaken.

-When calculated monthly, the number can be a bit off as it does not include animals already in our care.
+* When calculated monthly, the number can be a bit off as it does not include animals already in our care.
 So for instance, we may show a very low live release rate one month but it is because the majority of those animals were still in our care at the end of the month.